Health Information Technology

 Associate of Applied Science Degree in Health Information Technology

 Marion Technical College’s Health Information Technology Program is designed to prepare students for this growing field of health information technology/management.
 Within the program, students will cover a wide range of topics: health information management, electronic health record, medical terminology, computer applications, health informatics, diagnosis and procedural coding, healthcare statistics, healthcare reimbursement methodologies, continuous quality improvement, resource management, legal issues, privacy and security.
 Students actively work with health information and receive hands-on experience with the newest technological innovations used in healthcare through the AHIMA virtual lab.
-Graduates of the MTC program qualify for accreditation in the health information management field by passing the national certification examination requirements of the American Health Information Management Association (AHIMA).
+Graduates of the MTC program will have met the national certification examination requirements of the American Health Information Management Association (AHIMA) in order to take the exam.
 Upon successful completion of the examination, the graduate is awarded the credential of a registered health information technician (RHIT).

 Students have the opportunity to earn one of the following certificates after 1 year of study in the program.
 Then earn the AAS degree after the second year.